-Winston-Salem was once the largest city in North Carolina but is still one of the most interesting that you’ll find in the Tar Heel State.
+Winston-Salem was once the largest North Carolina city but is still one of the most interesting that you’ll find in the Tar Heel State.
 With a mix of historic pride, emerging and established fun things to do, impressive food and arts scenes, and more, we think at least a weekend in Winston-Salem will get you hungry enough to keep coming back.
 At least that’s what we’ve learned and once you see what we’re going to share here, you’ll most likely want to do the same.

 A Weekend in Winston-Salem